nilhom/Kurgan-a-python-markdown-editor/README.md

 # Kurgan

-This is a python markdown editor I made. it supports Headers, bold font, italic and also supports links and evalutaion of python code.
+This is a python markdown editor I made.
+It supports essential markdown features such as Headers, bold font, italic.
+Additionally it also supports website links and evalutaion of python code.
+Also on the right side are permanent notes.
+This features was meant for TODO lists or something where it would be useful to see it all the time.

 # Pictures